 The course focuses on the study of grammar, syntax and vocabulary as well as the reading of adapted passages.
 The course can be taken by all undergraduate and graduate students to fulfill their language requirement, and by everyone else who wants to learn Greek.

-TEXT: Greek Today: A Course in the Modern Language and Culture, Workbook (Available at the University Bookstore)
+TEXT: Communicate in Greek, Communicate in Greek Workbook (Available at the University Bookstore)

 GRADING POLICY:

 GRADING SCALE: